techthiyanes/xformers/HOWTO.md

 ### How to use it ?

 There is nothing specific to be done, as long as you are using the normal `scaled_dot_product` attention !
-As soon as it is called with a sparse enough mask (`density < 30%`), then the computations will be sparse.
+As soon as it is called with a sparse enough mask (`density < 30%`), then the computations will be sparse, thanks to a variant of the [Sputnik](https://github.com/google-research/sputnik) kernels.

 ```python
 import torch